If you have just started your own blog, first welcome! You’re joining a community of millions of like minded people all sharing their stories online.

 Another study shows that 91% of businesses will use videos as one of their marketing tools in 2023.

 Unfortunately, 18% of the survey respondents state they didn’t know where to start with video content creation.
+Additionally, companies could find it difficult or impossible to increase the volume of content they provide for a big audience without implementing cost-cutting strategies or using help of outsourcing company.

 If you are one of them, here are two tips to consider:

 - Repurpose your blog posts – This is one of the easiest ways to streamline content production.
 From each of your blog posts, you can make a video script and start recording.
 The video itself can be in any format, such as a vlog, tutorial, or voice-over.
+FlexClip can help you quickly turn your blog content into engaging videos with just a few clicks.

 - Hold a webinar – If your blog is part of your small business website, hosting a webinar provides an opportunity to interact directly with potential customers.
 You can also embed the webinar recording in your blog posts as a lead magnet.
+Use online video makers to simplify the content creation process.
+These user-friendly tools often come with templates and features that make it easy for beginners to produce professional-looking videos without the need for extensive technical skills or outsourcing.

 Alt text, or alternative text, is a short description of images that are uploaded to the blog content.